tools · tweet · 7 min

 And you know it doesn't just help you write code, it takes ownership of problems and works through them the way a thoughtful engineer would.

-is the same engine, yours to point at whatever problem you want, so you can easily build agents of your own.
+The Agent SDK is the same engine, yours to point at whatever problem you want, so you can easily build agents of your own.

 It's the infrastructure behind Claude Code, exposed as a library.
 You get the agent loop, the built-in tools, the context management, basically everything you'd otherwise have to build yourself.